Dancing Home FAQ's

 Q- What is conscious dance?

-Q- Do I have to be dancer to take this class?
+Q- Do I need to be dancer to enjoy this class?

 Q- What should I know before I begin?